testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-test-steps/actions-and-options-manual/step-options.md

 ---

-In Testsigma, you can customise test steps within a test case using Test Step Options.
-These options allow you to control and customise various aspects of test execution, such as data inputs, assertions, and behaviour, enhancing the test scenario's flexibility and accuracy.
+In Testsigma, you can customize test steps within a test case using test step options.
+These options allow you to control and customize various aspects of test execution, such as data inputs, assertions, and behavior, enhancing the test scenario's flexibility and accuracy.
+This article discusses all test step options available in Testsigma.

-Here is a list of all options you can perform on a test step.

-1. **Clear Step**
-2. **Step Settings**
-3. **Disable Step**
-4. **Ignore Step Result**
-5. **Enable Visual Testing**
-6. **Clone Step**
-7. **Delete Step**
-8. **Steps Above and Below**
-9. **Reorder Test Step**

 ---

 ## **Prerequesties**

-- You should know how to [manage a test case](https://testsigma.com/docs/test-cases/manage/add-edit-delete/).
+- You should know how to create **test steps** and [manage a test case](https://testsigma.com/docs/test-cases/manage/add-edit-delete/).

-- You should know how to [manage test steps](https://testsigma.com/docs/test-cases/step-types/natural-language/).

 ---